QilongZhang/srswiki/v1_EN_Performance.md

 ## Performance Banchmark 6k

 SRS2.0.15, not SRS1.0, performance is refined to support 6k clients.
 That is 4Gbps for 522kbps bitrate, for a single SRS process.
+Read https://github.com/winlinvip/simple-rtmp-server/issues/194

 ## Performance Banchmark 7.5k